Menu

 Base Connections 8.8m

-According to Forbes Advisor in 2023 there are more than 170 Internet Service Providers (or RSPs Retail Service Providers) in Australia providing backhaul to the NBN.
+In January 2026 there are more than 170 Internet Service Providers / RSPs (Retail Service Providers) in Australia providing backhaul to the NBN.

-Click here for some of them, according to Wikipedia.
+Click here for Wikipedia links.
 Only 6 RSPs service more than 500,000 connections.

 These are